Donald Charles Cameron (politician): Military service

 Cameron volunteered for the Queensland Imperial Bushmen in the Second Boer War and with American forces in China during the Boxer Rebellion.
-He managed the family property, Kensington Downs, along with his brothers between 1902 and 1914, when he enlisted in World War I. He was shot through the liver and lung at the Battle of Gallipoli, and finished the First World War as a lieutenant colonel in command of the 5th Light Horse Regiment.
+He managed the family property, Kensington Downs, along with his brothers between 1902 and 1914, when he joined the Australian Imperial Force for service in the First World War.
+He was shot through the liver and lung at Gallipoli, and finished the war as a lieutenant colonel in command of the 5th Light Horse Regiment.
 He was mentioned in despatches, received the Order of the Nile, and was appointed a Companion of the Order of St Michael and St George for his war service.

 Politics

-In 1919 he won the seat of Brisbane for the Nationalist Party of Australia, holding it until he was defeated by the Australian Labor Party in 1931.
+In 1919 Cameron won the seat of Brisbane for the Nationalist Party of Australia, holding it until he was defeated by the Australian Labor Party in 1931.
 In 1934 he won the nearby seat of Lilley.
 In 1932 he was made a Knight Commander of the Order of St Michael and St George.

 Cameron resigned from the House of Representatives on 21 September 1937 to contest the Senate at the 1937 federal election.
 He was unsuccessful and subsequently retired from politics.

 Later life

-During World War II, Cameron was chairman of the New South Wales recruiting committee for the Royal Australian Air Force.
+During the Second World War, Cameron was chairman of the New South Wales recruiting committee for the Royal Australian Air Force.
 He died on 19 November 1960 and was cremated; his ashes were buried in the family cemetery on Home Creek Station.